sam-doomguy/documentation-api/Users.md

 ## Update a User's Role and Account Access Level

-This endpoint allows you to update the role and permission of the specified user.
+Update the role and permissions of the specified user.
 Only ADMINs can perform the update to other users within the same organisation.

 ##### Endpoints: